monikagonciarz/AI4EO_final_project/README.md

 Afterwards, the K-Means classification was performed.
-Subsequently, the CNN technique was employed to further analyse the data.
+Subsequently, the classification results were compared with IRIS masks to further analyse the data.

 <br>